-- 1. Determine whether or not to evacuate the site (a minimum of 300 feet from the building is considered safe). - 2.
+- 1. Determine whether or not to evacuate the site (a minimum of 300 feet from the building is considered safe).
+Students with disabilities leave with support of teacher/ teacher aide - 2.
 Notify the San Jose police Department -- 911. - 3.
 Notify the Executive Director - 4.
 Assist Police units with site search as necessary. - 5.
-Submit written report to Executive Director after incident is over. - 6.
+Submit a written report to the Executive Director after the incident is over. - 6.
 Appropriate action MAY include: - a.
 Preliminary visual search by volunteer staff persons in their own work areas to detect anything unusual. - b.
 Search of outside areas of buildings, grounds, boiler rooms, rest rooms, closets by custodial personnel. - c.
 Evacuation of site.